-- Member's name, and/or medical record number on all chart pages - Personal/biographical data is present (i.e. employer, home telephone number, spouse, next of kin, legal guardianship, primary language, etc.) - · All entries must be legible and maintained in detail - All entries must be dated and signed, or dictated by the provider rendering the care - Significant illnesses and/or medical conditions are documented on the problem list and all past and current diagnoses - Medication, allergies, and adverse reactions are prominently documented in a uniform location in the medical record; if no known allergies, NKA or NKDA are documented - An up-to-date immunization record is established for all members or an appropriate history is made in chart for adults - Evidence that preventive screening and services are offered in accordance with Sunshine Health's clinical practice guidelines - Evidence that risk screening has occurred for: tobacco use, alcohol use, substance abuse, and domestic violence - Appropriate subjective and objective information pertinent to the member's presenting complaints is documented in the history and physical - Past medical history (for members seen three or more times) is easily identified and includes any serious accidents, operations and/or illnesses, discharge summaries/After Visit Summaries, and emergency room (ER) encounters; for children and adolescents (18 years and younger) past medical history relating to prenatal care, birth, any operations and/or childhood illnesses
+- Member's name, and/or medical record number on all chart pages - Personal/biographical data is present (i.e. employer, home telephone number, spouse, next of kin, legal guardianship, primary language, etc.) - All entries must be legible and maintained in detail - All entries must be dated and signed, or dictated by the provider rendering the care - Significant illnesses and/or medical conditions are documented on the problem list and all past and current diagnoses - Medication, allergies, and adverse reactions are prominently documented in a uniform location in the medical record; if no known allergies, NKA or NKDA are documented - An up-to-date immunization record is established for all members or an appropriate history is made in chart for adults - Evidence that preventive screening and services are offered in accordance with Sunshine Health's practice guidelines - Appropriate subjective and objective information pertinent to the member's presenting complaints is documented in the history and physical - Past medical history (for members seen three or more times) is easily identified and includes any serious accidents, operations and/or illnesses, discharge summaries, and emergency room (ER) encounters; for children and adolescents (18 years and younger) past medical history relating to prenatal care, birth, any operations and/or childhood illnesses